dm-medvedev/forest-research/README.md

 ### Experiments

 In experiments below method realized in this project is compared with Random Forest [2] and Adaptive Boosting [3] and also with combination of different pairs of these methods.
 All data can be found in UCI Machine Learning Repository [4].
+Each step of experiment (x axis) is creation of one new tree for each algorithm involved in comparison.

 **Datasets**

+All datasets were randomly splitted to 2 equal parts 5 times.
+For each of this split one part used for train and another one for test, and then vice versa.
+Then all 10 different quality measures were then averaged.
+Result for each step of algorithm can be seen in pictures below.

 |Classification task|Train size|Test size|Features|Classes|
 |-------------------|----------|---------|--------|-------|